iThoughts-Informatique/iThoughts-Tooltip-Glossary/README.md

 ## Upgrade Notice ##

+### 3.0.0 ###
+Now, you can exclude terms from search (see [ambertmg feature request](https://wordpress.org/support/topic/hide-glossary-terms-from-search/).
+This update is a preparation for incoming features

 ### 2.7.0 ###
 Overall improvements and add support of QuickTags for text mode (see [ist4000 feature request](https://wordpress.org/support/topic/buttons-in-the-text-mode/))